 EFDC+ has been enhanced far beyond the original EPA EFDC code.
-In addition to the enhancements mentioned in the other sections, other improvements have also been made to meet user and project needs including:
+In addition to the enhancements mentioned in other sections, DSI has made further improvements to meet user and project needs including the following.

 Dynamic Memory Allocation

-EFDC+ fully incorporates the Marine-Hydrokinetic (MHK) module to simulate placement and potential effects of installation and operation of turbines and wave energy converters in rivers, tidal channels, ocean currents, and other waterbodies.
-The code is implemented based on Sandia National Laboratory’s modified EFDC code.
-This module has been extended to work with the new Sigma-Zed vertical layering scheme.
+For the installation and operation of turbines and wave energy converters in rivers, tidal channels, ocean currents, and other waterbodies, EFDC+ fully incorporates the Marine-Hydrokinetic (MHK) module to simulate their placement and potential effects.
+Based on Sandia National Laboratory’s modified EFDC code, this EFDC+ module has been extended to work with the new Sigma-Zed vertical layering scheme.

 Connection of Sub-domains

-EFDC+ has the ability to use grids with two or more disconnected sub-domains in the IJ space.
-EFDC+ added the ability to connect sub-domains along the E-W faces on cells as well the N-S faces.
-This allows very complex grid configurations to be developed to address complex physical domains requirements.
+EFDC+ can now use grids with two or more disconnected sub-domains in the IJ space.
+Thus, EFDC+ can connect sub-domains along the E-W faces on cells as well the N-S faces.
+This enables the development of intricate grid configurations to address the requirements of complex physical domains.